junetaylr/GetLocationApp/README.md

 # Get Location App

-Whats Your Location is an app that tracks your location as well as longitude and latitude.
+Get Location is an app that tracks your location as well as longitude and latitude.

 # Required Features